John Whitbourn: Works

 Whitbourn is an archaeology graduate and published author since 1987.
-His first book, A Dangerous Energy, won the BBC/Victor Gollancz Fantasy Novel Prize (judged by, amongst others, Terry Pratchett) in 1991.
+His first book, A Dangerous Energy, won the BBC/Victor Gollancz Fantasy Novel Prize in 1991.
 In 1562, Elizabeth I suffered from a near-fatal bout of smallpox.
 In reality she recovered, but that did not occur in the world of A Dangerous Energy and its sequels.

 A Dangerous Energy was reviewed as "the first Counter-Reformation science fiction novel", and To Build Jerusalem (1995) furthered the story of that particular alternate history.
-The Two Confessions, a third and concluding book in the loosely linked series, The Pevensey Trilogy, was published in 2013.
+The Two Confessions, a third and concluding book in the loosely-linked series, The Pevensey Trilogy, was published in 2013.

 Whereas A Dangerous Energy focussed on the Church, and To Build Jerusalem on 'high politics', The Two Confessions concerns events in the life of a young would-be industrialist and entrepreneur.
-Chafing against the reactionary constraints of his civilisation, he stumbles upon a deep secret from the past and is commissioned (as an expendable person of ill-repute) to solve the associated centuries-old mystery.
-Stirred by his actions, events move to a dramatic conclusion between the most powerful forces of the age.
-The Two Confessions title is also a play on both the sacrament of confession and a clash between two competing ideological 'confessions'.
+Chafing against the reactionary constraints of his civilisation, he stumbles upon a deep secret from the past and is commissioned to solve the associated centuries-old mystery.

-Popes and Phantoms (1993) followed the success of A Dangerous Energy and featured the stoic and somewhat chilly 'Admiral Slovo' (a family name often favoured in Whitbourn's works) blazing a trail across the Italian Renaissance – albeit Whitbourn's idiosyncratic and wildly skewed alternate history version of same.
-Many of the prominent figures of the time are met within and influenced (not always for the better) by their encounter with Slovo.
+Popes and Phantoms (1993) followed the success of A Dangerous Energy and featured the stoic and somewhat chilly 'Admiral Slovo' blazing a trail across the Italian Renaissance – albeit Whitbourn's alternate history version of same.
 Popes and Phantoms was also published in Russia by Mir Fantastiki.
 In 2021 the book was republished in its original and substantially larger form as Popes and Phantoms – Redux!
 Resurgam! complete with new cover.
-It included a previously deleted whole second 'Book' and ending, plus the author's comments in a Foreword & Apology and Afterword & Apologia, together with sundry Odd Thoughts.